Software Forensics: Everything You Need to KnowPatent Law ResourcesPatent Infringement

 Could Software Forensics Be a Concern for Your Legal Case?

 If you believe software forensics could help with your patent or trademark case, you can post your job request on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.